opensearch-project/documentation-website/_opensearch/install/docker.md

 Docker containers are portable and will run on any compatible host that supports Docker (such as Linux, MacOS, and Windows).
 The portability of a Docker container offers flexibility over other installations methods, like [RPM]({{site.url}}{{site.baseurl}}/opensearch/install/rpm/) or a manual [Tarball]({{site.url}}{{site.baseurl}}/opensearch/install/tar/) installation, which both require additional configuration after downloading and unpacking.

 This guide assumes that you are comfortable working from the Linux command line interface (CLI).
 You should understand how to input commands, navigate between directories, and edit text files.
-For help with [Docker](https://www.docker.com/) or [Docker Compose](https://github.com/docker/compose), please refer to the official documentation on their websites.
+For help with [Docker](https://www.docker.com/) or [Docker Compose](https://github.com/docker/compose), refer to the official documentation on their websites.
 {:.note}

 ## Install Docker and Docker Compose